Ethnic villages, cultural icons of Ba Be Lake

 Belonging to the Thai language group, the Tay and Nung present cultural similarities in their way of life and habitation.
 Based on 4 or 7 stilts, their traditional house consists of two spaces with the top reserved for everyday life including living room, kitchen and bedroom.
 The underside is used for stock and pets.
 The roof normally includes two or four sides of thatch, palm leaves and tiles.
 To date, there are also houses on soil which rub shoulders with houses on stilts in the villages of Tay and Nung.
 The Tay people living in the northern mountains have practised, among other things, flooded rice growing in the valleys bordering rivers for generations.

 The Tay people on the shores of Ba Be Lake also make a living from farming and fishing.
-The canoe, a fishing tool typical of these inhabitants, also becomes a familiar image that one encounters on an excursion on the lake.
+The canoe, a fishing tool typical of these inhabitants, also becomes a familiar image that one encounters again and again on an excursion on the lake.

 Tay women, on the other hand, are admired by very beautiful handicrafts.
 Upon entering Pac Ngoi village, you will discover their ancestral weaving craft which is, without doubt, the largest and most complicated of its people in Vietnam.
-A good woman must be a good weaver or embroiderer as the custom of the Tay wants.
-The brocatelle such as clothing accessories, canvas bag, portage, curtain... is the testament to their skills and they are also a gift between lovers or at a wedding.
+A good woman must be a good weaver or embroiderer as the desired custom of the Tay.
+The brocatelle such as clothing accessories, canvas bags, portages, curtains is the testament to their skills and they are also a gift between lovers or at a wedding.

 The Dao and Hmong ethnic groups in Ba Be